Michigan Public Health Week Partnership

 - the Michigan Association for Local Public Health,

-- the Michigan Department of Community Health,
+- the Michigan Department of Health and Human Services,

 - the Michigan Public Health Association,